 I started buying vinyl in December 1981 and was an early adopter of CDs – I got my first player in Easter 1986.
 It was part of a Sony 4-in-1 midi system.
-I ended up buying the Pet Shop Boys’ Please on both formats a week later – the LP cost £8, the CD was £18.
+I ended up buying the Pet Shop Boys’ Please on both formats shortly after – the LP cost £8, the CD was £18.
 Throughout the remainder of the 1980s, I primarily bought new albums on vinyl, loads of 7″ and 12″s and CDs only occasionally.
 However for pop and dance compilations, I always bought the CD version – I couldn’t see the attraction of 33+ minutes worth of music crammed onto one side of a LP.
 I started buying CD singles in early 1988 but only selected titles as they were very expensive.

 During 1990 I began to notice a change.
 Quantities of new LPs started to decrease.
 My local shop would only get in a handful of vinyl copies for major label releases while a couple of boxes of cassettes would arrive for the same titles.
 One example is Something Happens! – Stuck Together With God’s Glue album which was released in May 1990.
 KG Discs, Waterford sold 150 copies in the first week – 100 on cassette, 45 on CD and 5 on LP.
 As Donny Keane once said – “1990 was vinyl’s last Christmas while cassette was king.”